tibs/why-I-quite-like-Ruby/ruby-slide-notes.rst

    The Ruby Logo is Copyright (c) 2006, Yukihiro Matsumoto

-Not everything I say may be exactly true, either because I have a misunderstanding about how Ruby works, or have misremembered soemthing, or because I'm oversimplifying for the purpose of this talk.
+Not everything I say may be exactly true, either because I have a misunderstanding about how Ruby works, or have misremembered something, or because I'm oversimplifying for the purpose of this talk.

 Why did I learn Ruby?